redhat-developer/vscode-java/README.md

 * `java.jdt.ls.protobufSupport.enabled`: Specify whether to automatically add Protobuf output source directories to the classpath. **Note:** Only works for Gradle `com.google.protobuf` plugin `0.8.4` or higher.
 Defaults to `true`.
 * `java.jdt.ls.androidSupport.enabled`: [Experimental] Specify whether to enable Android project importing.
 When set to `auto`, the Android support will be enabled in Visual Studio Code - Insiders. **Note:** Only works for Android Gradle Plugin `3.2.0` or higher.
 Defaults to `auto`.

+New in 1.11.0
+* `java.compile.nullAnalysis.nonnull`: Specify the Nonnull annotation types to be used for null analysis.
+If more than one annotation is specified, then the topmost annotation will be used first if it exists in your project dependencies.
+* `java.compile.nullAnalysis.nullable`: Specify the Nullable annotation types to be used for null analysis.
+If more than one annotation is specified, then the topmost annotation will be used first if it exists in your project dependencies.

 Semantic Highlighting
 ===============
 [Semantic Highlighting](https://github.com/redhat-developer/vscode-java/wiki/Semantic-Highlighting) fixes numerous syntax highlighting issues with the default Java Textmate grammar.
 However, you might experience a few minor issues, particularly a delay when it kicks in, as it needs to be computed by the Java Language server, when opening a new file or when typing.
 Semantic highlighting can be disabled for all languages using the `editor.semanticHighlighting.enabled` setting, or for Java only using [language-specific editor settings](https://code.visualstudio.com/docs/getstarted/settings#_languagespecific-editor-settings).